-The appliance is factory set and requires no additional adjustment once installed.
+The appliance is factory set so should require no additional adjustment once installed.
 However to satisfy the requirements of GSIUR 26/9 (I.S.
-813 ROI), it will be necessary to gas rate the appliance using the gas meter that serves the appliance.
-If the installation does not include a gas meter (for example LPG) and there are no means by which to calculate the gas rate, then a combustion analysis test must be carried out in accordance with BS 7967 (UK) to ensure the appliance is left working safely and correctly.
+813 ROI), it will be necessary to gas rate the appliance using the gas meter that serves the appliance and carry out a combustion analysis check in accordance with BS 7967 (UK) to ensure that correct combustion is occurring, see flow chart on page 38.

-Additionally, if the gas valve has been adjusted, replaced, or the appliance has been converted for use with another gas type, then it becomes necessary to carry out a combustion analysis/ check to ensure that correct combustion is occurring.

-If there are no means to gas rate the appliance and/or carry out a combustion analysis check, then it will not be possible to complete the commissioning procedure.
+Additionally, if the gas valve has been adjusted, replaced, or the appliance has been converted for use with another gas type, then it becomes necessary to carry out a combustion analysis check to ensure that correct combustion is occurring.
+If there are no means to carry out a combustion analysis check, then it will not be possible to complete the commissioning procedure.